CrystalTechSAS/jcrystal_documentation/server/webservices.md

 - There is currently no support for server-side views or features typical of a traditional server-side MVC framework.
 - We only support JSON responses, except for the web services that upload/download files.

 What does this mean for you?
-This only means that when developing your backend you only have to focus on creating web services and entities; meanwhile, your clients (web, mobile, etc) will easily consume these web services thanks to the code generated from jCrystal.
+This only means that when developing your backend you only have to focus on creating web services and entities; meanwhile, your clients (web, mobile, etc) will easily consume those web services thanks to the code generated from jCrystal.

 ## Basics